 One study investigated what happens after you stop taking creatine (study).
 The authors found that stopping creatine supplementation had no effect on their strength, endurance, or loss of lean tissue mass.
 One might presume that after a while your creatine stores would go back to a normal level.
 So it could be that creatine can help you get your gains faster and do better training, and then those adaptations that your muscles make are yours to keep should you decide to stop taking creatine.

-The best sources of creatine in foods are fish, beef, pork, turkey, and chicken.
-But here’s a much more exact chart:
+The best sources of creatine in foods are fish, beef, pork, turkey, and chicken, as shown in this chart:

 Fish is a great source of creatine—just watch out that it’s not over-processed

 One source put Cod at 0.7g per 100g of meat, and the other at 0.441g per 100g.
 Why the discrepancy?
 Well, it’s possible that each fish that we eat is unique and a little bit different.
 Plus, the processing methods can affect creatine.
 In the Rehbein study, they said the intensity of the washing and processing can change the creatine levels in a fish.

 Either way, fish seems to be one of the top sources of creatine.
 A serving size of fish would be around 225g or 8oz.
 So, if you were eating cod for dinner, you could potentially reap up to 1.5g of creatine.

 The second thing to note is that its standard advice to say that seafood is a good source of creatine.
 But that’s wrong.
 The word seafood includes shellfish and things like shrimp, crab, mussels, and even squid were all poor sources of creatine.
 It’s better to stick to fish and skip the shellfish if you’re aiming to eat more dietary creatine.

 Cooking & preserving meat—does it affect creatine levels?